 - Corsica’s climate is perfect for making wine yet few people from outside the island will get their hands on a bottle.
 This is because most of the wine – usually red and made from the niellucciu and sciaccarellu grapes – remains on the island for the residents to drink.

 - Traditional Corsican food specialities include Brocciu (cheese), Figatellu (pork), Fiaddone (cheese cake) and Miel (honey).

-You can explore Corsica on a walking or cycling holiday with Macs Adventure, contact us.
+You can explore Corsica on a walking holiday with Macs Adventure, contact us.